<h:inputText id="quantity"

 Library documentation.

 elements.
-If you set the attribute value to table
+If you set the attribute value to table, the messages will

 The preceding example shows a standard validator that is registered on